prakharmrsl/easypcceo.github.io/pages/graphics-cards/gtx-1080-ti/monitor.md

 ### Refresh Rate
 ![monitor refresh rate](/img/gpu/1080ti/monitor/refresh-rate.jpg){: .img-right .img-small}

-One thing you have got to understand before choosing a new monitor is what a monitor’s refresh rate is.
+One thing you have got to understand before choosing a new monitor is what a monitor’s [refresh rate](https://www.cnet.com/news/what-is-refresh-rate/){: target="_blank"} is.

 Beginning with the basics, you should by now know that video is just a series of images displayed at such a high speed that our brains register it as motion instead of a still picture.